nathankot/wsproxy/README.md

 ## Setup

-For non-critical usages, it may be sufficient to run wsproxy on a single-dyno Heroku instance.
+For most use cases, it may be sufficient to run wsproxy on a single-dyno Heroku instance.
 Like so:

 ```sh
 git clone https://github.com/nathankot/wsproxy